-The decrease in uncertain tax positions for the year ended December 31, 2016 is primarily due to audit closures and technical judicial clarifications.
+The increase in uncertain tax positions for the year ended December 31, 2018 was primarily due to progress of tax examinations.
 While it is reasonably possible that a further change in the unrecognized tax benefits may occur within the next twelve months related to the settlement of one or more of these audits, the Company is unable to estimate the amount of any such change.

 In connection with the Company's US federal income tax audit for 2009 and 2010, the Company has received \$192 million of proposed pre-tax adjustments related to various intercompany charges.
 In January 2018, the Company received proposed pre-tax adjustments for its 2011 and 2012 audit cycle in the amount of \$198 million.
-In the event the Company is wholly unsuccessful in its defense and absent expected off-setting adjustments from foreign tax authorities, the proposed adjustments would result in the consumption of approximately \$136 million of prior foreign tax credit carryforwards.
+The Company has entered the appeals process for the 2009 and 2010 exam cycle.
+In the event the Company is wholly unsuccessful in its defense and absent expected off-setting adjustments from foreign tax authorities, the proposed adjustments would result in the consumption of approximately \$136 million of foreign tax credit carryforwards.
 The Company believes these proposed adjustments to be without merit and is vigorously defending its position.